krissiliv/Machine-Vision/README.md

 Finally the performance of the model is plotted in order to be able to decide how good it is.
 The x-axis represents the test-images and the y-axis represents the outcome (whether the prediction was wrong or correct).

 _______________________________________________________________________________________________________________________________________
 How can this Code script.py be used?
-A step-by step guide.
+A step-by-step guide.

 ---The setup ---